pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/javascript/_index.md

 }
 ```

-In the situation where you mix major versions, the specification `^v3` excludes major `v4`.
-If we check on our
+In the situation where you mix major versions, the specification `^3` excludes major version `4`.
-dependency graph, we see two versions included
+If we check on our dependency graph, we see two versions included

 ```sh
 $ npm why @pulumi/random